Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.
+- In eight games over the last 10 matchups when favored by bookmakers, the Cardinals have a record of 4-4.

-- In their last 10 games with a total, the Cardinals and their opponents are 2-8-0 when it comes to hitting the over.
+- The Cardinals and their opponents have combined to hit the over just once in their last 10 games with a total.

 Cardinals Betting Records & Stats

-- The Cardinals have won 50% of the games this season when they were favored on the moneyline (4-4).
+- The Cardinals have won five of the nine games they were listed as the moneyline favorite this season (55.6%).

-- St. Louis has gone 3-1 (winning 75% of its games) when it has played as moneyline favorites of -155 or shorter.
+- St. Louis has played as moneyline favorites of -200 or shorter in only one game this season, which it lost.

-- The Cardinals have a 60.8% chance to win this matchup based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Cardinals' implied win probability is 66.7%.

-- St. Louis has played in 13 games with over/under set, and have combined with opponents to go over the total four times (4-9-0).
+- In the 14 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total four times (4-10-0).

-- The Cardinals have had a run line set for just one contest this season, and they did not cover.
+- The Cardinals have had a spread set for just one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.